Cbakul/BMC_website/bmc-medicolegal-solutions/README.md

-# BMC Medicolegal Solutions
+# Venetus Mirror Health Tech

-Welcome to the BMC Medicolegal Solutions project!
+Welcome to the Venetus Mirror Health Tech project!
 This React application provides a comprehensive overview of our medicolegal consulting services, areas of expertise, and the clients we serve.

 ## Project Overview

-BMC Medicolegal Solutions is where medical expertise meets legal excellence.
+Venetus Mirror Health Tech is where medical expertise meets legal excellence.
 We offer a range of specialized services to assist hospitals, insurance companies, and individuals in navigating the complexities of medicolegal issues.

 ## Features